-This blog discusses options how to configure session re-use for http-based receiver adapters in your integration flow that will be available with 22-July-2017 release.
+This blog discusses options how to configure session re-use for http-based receiver adapters in your integration flow.
 It describes the different configuration options available and existing limitations.
 It provides some sample configurations explaining when to use which option and why.

 Session Handling Configuration in Integration Flow

 Many integration scenarios use one or several HTTP based outbound calls from SAP Cloud Platform Integration.
 For some scenarios re-using sessions across several calls can be useful to improve performance or to connect to a server keeping a state (stateful service).

 What is a Session and why Could Re-Use Make Sense?